Queens Theatre, Glasgow

 The Queens Theatre was a theatre in Glasgow, Scotland, situated in Watson Street near Glasgow Cross.
-It was built in the 1870s to cater for working class Glaswegians.
-The theatre opened as the Star Hall.
-It went on to be renamed the Shakespeare Music Hall, New Star Theatre of Varieties and the Peoples Palace Theatre before being named the Queens Theatre in 1897.
-The theatre was destroyed by fire in 1952.
+It was built in 1881 to cater for working class Glaswegians.
+It was built by Morrison & Mason, major builders in the city up to the 1920s, including building the City Chambers in George Square.
+It was first operated by Arthur Lloyd and known as the Shakespeare Music Hall.
+It went on to have a number of names before being named the Queens Theatre in 1897.